A pregnant woman holding a glass of red wine

 Simply put, there is no safe amount of alcohol to consume while pregnant.
 Any amount of alcohol can be harmful to the fetus.
 Even drinking low to moderate amounts of alcohol while pregnant can lead to miscarriage or problems.
 In fact, one study found that children whose mother drank any amount of alcohol during pregnancy were more likely to have difficulty paying attention, impulsiveness, and a mental health diagnosis, such as separation anxiety or oppositional defiant disorder.

-Okay, so what about the type of alcohol: can you drink wine while pregnant?
+Ok, so what about the type of alcohol: can pregnant women drink wine?
 No. Any amount of alcohol and any type of alcohol can be harmful.

 What Is the Worst Time To Drink During Pregnancy?